nwg/racket-wiki/Artifacts.md

 ```
 #### Contract System

-I think Racket's contract system fails to get enough love from the community.
+Racket's contract system doesn't get enough love from the community.

 The recursive definitions are mind blowing.